Westgate, New Zealand

-Westgate, formerly Massey North is a suburb and commercial area in Auckland, New Zealand.
+Westgate, formerly Massey North is a suburb and metropolitan centre in Auckland, New Zealand.

 Etymology

 The original name of the area was Massey North, but by the 2000s the name of the shopping centre had begun to be used for the general area instead.
 Originally Auckland Council had proposed the name Kedgley be used but this name was rejected due to it being the personal name of a living person.
 In 2013 the New Zealand Geographic Board changed the name of the suburb from Massey North to Westgate.

 History

 In 1999 the Waitakere City Council planned for a new town centre in Massey North.
 The council contributed towards the cost of roads and for a new library and public square.
 The new town centre was envisioned as a way for Waitakere City residents to not have to travel to Auckland for services and work.

 Te Manawa

 Te Manawa is a public library in the new Westgate town centre that opened in March 2019.
 The building was designed by Warren and Mahoney and built by Fletcher Construction.
 The building won the 2020 New Zealand Institute of Architects Auckland Awards Public Architecture.
 The name Te Manawa means 'the heart' in the Māori language.